ProjectAlita/projectalita.github.io/docs/user-guide/agents.md

 ![Agent-Browser_Tool](<../img/Agent-Browser_Tool.png>)

-#### Confluence tool
+#### Confluence toolkit

-The **Confluence** tool seamlessly integrates Confluence, a widely-used platform for team collaboration and content management, into your Agent's toolkit.
+The **Confluence** toolkit seamlessly integrates Confluence, a widely-used platform for team collaboration and content management, into your Agent's toolkit.
 This tool enhances the Agent's knowledge base with user-specific or project-specific data from Confluence, enriching its context and response accuracy.

-**To configure Confluence tool**:
+**To configure Confluence toolkit**:

 1. Click the **+ icon** under the **Tools** section.
 2. Select the **Confluence** tool from the dropdown list.
 3. The **New Confluence tool** configuration section is opened.
-      * **Name**: Provide an informative name for the Confluence tool.
+      * **Name**: Provide an informative name for the Confluence toolkit.
-      * **Description**: Provide a detailed description of the Confluence tool's purpose.
+      * **Description**: Provide a detailed description of the Confluence toolkit's purpose.
       * **URL**: Enter the URL to your Confluence instance (e.g., `https://www.kb.epam.com`).
 The URL should be the base link as detailed handling is managed via the
       * **Authentication Options**: Choose your preferred method for secure connection:
          * **API Key**: Select this option if you are using an API key for authentication.
 Enter your Confluence API key in the provided field.
 Ensure you handle this key securely.
 Input the username associated with your Confluence account.